charismafight/UpdateHomeIpAddressToCloud/readme.md

-# this is a project for upload my home ip adress to txcloud
+# this is a project for upload my home ip address to txcloud